Skoteh90/Sudoku/README.md

 # Sudoku

 This is a Sudoku generator as well as a game board.
-Within the editor you can generate keys for valid boards then in playmode the game selects on of the valid keys you're generated and makes a playable board from it.
+Within the editor you can generate keys for valid boards then in playmode the game selects one of the valid keys you've generated and makes a playable board from it.

-Made it for fun to try my hand at NP completeness problems.
-Turns out I'm no genius who can find a clever solution on my first try.
+Made it for fun and to try my hand at NP completeness problems.
+Turns out I'm not a genius who can find a clever solution on my first try.
+This is mostly brute force with a mindful approach to the data structures used.

 ### Game Preview
 ![Game Empty Preview](game_empty_preview.png)